 How to get a bridging loan

-- An assessment of the applicant is carried out by the bridging lender (other mortgages, credit check, experience, etc).
+- An assessment of the applicant is carried out by the bridging lender (other mortgages, credit check, experience)

 - The loan is either approved or declined.
-If declined, it can either be reapplied for with the same or different lender.
-Bridging loans aren’t declined but just offered with even higher rates for very risky proposals.
+If declined, you can either reapply with the same or a different lender

-- If you’re using a bridge to purchase a new property, then solicitors will carry out searches, enquiries, etc and liaise with the lender’s solicitor.
+- If you’re using a bridge to purchase a new property, then solicitors will carry out legal work and liaise with your lender’s solicitor

-Although it sounds like a lot, this can often be wrapped up in as fast as a week.
+Although it sounds like a lot, an application can be completed in as fast as a week.